 “As a younger person, you take your sexual or gender identity for granted.
 This is a generation who didn’t have that privilege.

 “There are members that have been married, that have lived life in a very closeted context for a long time.
 Others have lived through times when they were imprisoned.”

-The inaugural ball occured in October 2017, during the divisive same-sex marriage postal survey, at the Melbourne Town Hall.
+The inaugural ball occurred in October 2017, during the divisive same-sex marriage postal survey, at the Melbourne Town Hall.
 Filmmakers captured the experience in The Coming Back Out Ball Movie, out next month.

 The film features a group of elders who share the heartwarming and heart-wrenching stories of their lives.
 They reflect back fifty years or more to a world far less accepting of LGBTIQ people.